 To address this unsightliness, the report recommended that the embankment approved in 1893 (but not yet built) be expanded from 100 to 300 feet in width, with the 120 feet north of Back Street to be used for house lots and associated streets.
 Houses facing north would be built on this land and Back Street would become an alley similar to others in the Back Bay.
 The remaining 180 feet further north would be used for a parkway in front of the new houses and ornamental grounds.
 The report noted that the sale of the lots would “yield a large sum of money to be devoted to the repayment of the expenses of improvements herein recommended.”

-The reaction of the homeowners on the north side of Beacon to what some newspaper reports called the “Riverside Boulevard” was swift and strong, with residents expressing concern about the loss of their water view and the possible elimination of stable buildings behind their houses.
-Concerns also were expressed that damming the Charles River – into which sewage continued to be discharged – would disrupt the “scouring” action of the tides and create a stagnant bay similar to that which existed prior to the filling of the Back Bay.
+The reaction of the homeowners on the north side of Beacon to what some newspaper reports called the “Riverside Boulevard” was swift and strong.
+The same arguments raised in 1869 were repeated once again, with residents expressing concern about the loss of their water view and the possible elimination of stable buildings behind their houses.
+As before, concerns also were expressed that damming the Charles River – into which sewage continued to be discharged – would disrupt the “scouring” action of the tides and create a stagnant bay similar to that which existed prior to the filling of the Back Bay.

 Charles River Dam and Embankment.
-In the early 1900s, however, the concept of constructing a Charles River dam and creating a fresh water Charles River Basin was revived.
+In the early 1900s the concept of constructing a Charles River dam and creating a fresh water Charles River Basin was revived.

-The new proposal included the original 100 foot wide embankment for a park, rather than the 300 foot wide proposal that would have included construction of additional houses on the north side of Back Street.
+The new proposal included the original 100 foot wide embankment for a park, rather than the 300 foot wide proposal that would have included construction of additional houses on the north side of Back Street Street or the 40 foot wide proposal considered in the late 1890s.
 It also included creation of the Boston Marginal Conduit, running below the new embankment to carry the overflow from the sewers and discharge it beyond the dam rather than into the new fresh water basin.

 The proposal was approved by the legislature in 1903 (Chapter 465, Statutes of 1903).
 On October 6, 1906, the Charles River Basin Commission, created by the legislation, took possession of the land for the embankment, including the sea wall, for the City of Boston.